ChanMango/scala-springmvc-thymeleaf-bootstrap-template/README.md

 What is this?
 =============
-Spring MVC is a great web framework, however it needs to integrated with bunch of other libraries to make it really powerful!
+Spring MVC is a powerful web development framework, however it needs to integrated with bunch of other libraries to make it really powerful!
+However putting together everything needed to get things off the ground is still pretty time consuming and challenging and one of the reasons why we are seeing one-stop frameworks like Play! become popular.

-In this sample project, I demonstrate using Scala with Spring MVC instead of Java.
+In this sample project, I also demonstrate using Scala with Spring MVC instead of Java.
 Additionally, I integrate with Spring Security and templating with Thymeleaf.

 Stack